O'Melveny & Myers LLP - The Inside View

 Top tips for this stage:

-“Successful summer associates do great work and make an effort to get to know our attorneys and staff.
+“Successful summer associates do great work and make an effort to get to know our attorneys and business professionals.
 Our summer class sizes allow summer associates to build a rewarding career and create lasting connections with each other and with the attorneys and staff in each office.
 Summer associates are able to tackle new challenges while feeling appreciated, included and supported.”O’Melveny hiring source

 And finally...